Explanation of Course Numbers

 MKTG 4995.
 Independent Study.
 1-12 Credits.

 Assigned topics.
-Admission by prior permission of advisor.
+Permission of the advisor required prior to enrollment.
 May be repeated once for credit.
 Prerequisite: BADM 3401.

 MKTG 6241.
 Advanced Marketing Management.
 3 Credits.